helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 #### Auto-Create One object on a Functional Location

-It is possible to set up functional location stages and functional location types to handle automatic creation of ++one++ object on a functional location.
+It is possible to set up functional location stages and functional location types to handle automatic creation of *one* object on a functional location.
 The object gets the same ID and name as the functional location.
 This may be useful if you are handling maintenance on large, static objects, for example, a building.
 Before you can auto-create an object on a functional location, the following setup data must be available:

 - Create a functional location type in which you have selected an object type in the **Object type** field.
 Refer to the [Functional Location Types](#functional-location-types) section.